domschrei/mallob/docs/clusters.md

     #socks4         127.0.0.1 9050
     socks5  127.0.0.1       1537

-To be extra sure, now explicitly activate ssh
+To be extra sure also explicitly activate ssh

     sudo systemctl start ssh
     sudo systemctl enable ssh

 Now you can activate the proxy.
-Your local user- and computer-name are the ones shown in your terminal.
+The local user- and computer-name are the ones also shown in your terminal.

     ssh -D 1537 -N -f <your_local_username>@<your_local_computer_name>

-To test if the proxy exists and works, try these, they should all return something.
-The last command should ideally also point out the location of the detected proxychains.conf file.
+To test if the proxy exists and works, try any or all of these commands.
+They should all return something.
+The last command should ideally also point out the exact location of the detected proxychains.conf file.

     netstat -tulnp | grep :1537
     ps aux | grep "ssh -D"
     curl --socks5 127.0.0.1:1537 https://ipinfo.io
     proxychains curl ipinfo.io

-Now you can connect to the cluster.
+Now everything is set up locally and you can connect to the cluster

     ssh -R 1537:localhost:1537 $ACCTNAME@skx.supermuc.lrz.de